-The workshop will be delivered by AKF Managing Partner, Marty Abbott, as well as AKF Partner Drew Morrell.
+Workshops are delivered by AKF Managing Partner, Marty Abbott, as well as AKF Partner Drew Morrell.
 Marty, along with Mike Fisher and Tom Keeven, helped found AKF Partners nine years ago with the goal of leveraging their successes (and failures!) as technology executives to help other companies prepare for and achieve hyper-growth.
-To date, AKF has helped over 350 companies across 18 countries make progress towards their scalability goals (including many leaders in the internet industry).
+To date, AKF has helped over 400 companies across 18 countries make progress towards their scalability goals (including many leaders in the internet industry).
 Marty and Mike have co-authored three books: “The Art of Scalability”, “Scalability Rules”, and “The Power of Customer Misbehavior.”

 April 3, 2017 | Posted By: AKF